-- 3. An ADU is as or within any legally conforming Accessory Building. - 4.
-The total number of Persons residing in the primary Dwelling Unit and the ADU combined shall not exceed the limits specified in Section 5.16.1 A, except: - a.
+- 4. The total number of Persons residing in the primary Dwelling Unit and the ADU combined shall not exceed the limits specified in Section 5.16.1 A, except: - a.
 That only two unrelated Persons plus their Offspring living as a single Housekeeping Unit may occupy the ADU; or - b.
 When a Functional Family is allowed by Special Exception Use. - 5.
 An ADU or Single-Family Dwelling that is not owner-occupied shall be subject to periodic housing inspections as required by Section 8:511. - 6.
 Leasing or rental of the ADU for less than 30 days is prohibited.